What Is Radiation Treatment?

-Radiation treatments direct high-energy particle beams into specific areas of the body, destroying cancer cells and often reducing the size of tumors, relieving associated pressure and pain.
-Oncologists use “targeted therapy,” only exposing certain areas of the body to avoid damaging nearby healthy cells.
-Patients who undergo radiation often report fewer side effects than other types of therapy.
+Radiation treatments direct high-energy particle beams into specific areas of the body, destroying cancer cells and often reducing the size of tumors, relieving related pressure and pain.
+Oncologists use “targeted therapy,” exposing certain areas of the body to avoid damaging nearby healthy cells.
+Patients who undergo this treatment often report fewer side effects than other types of treatment.

 When treating malignant mesothelioma, radiation has several advantages over other treatments.
-Doctors can administer this therapy at any stage, using it as a curative treatment to extend a patient’s life or as a palliative option to relieve pain or discomfort.
+Doctors can administer this therapy at any stage (using it as a curative treatment to extend a patient’s life) or as a palliative option to reduce pain.
 In some patients, adjuvant radiation therapy is used after surgery, to kill microscopic cancer cells left behind.
 According to a 2009 study, mesothelioma patients who received this treatment combination lived six months to a year longer than patients who underwent surgery alone.

 Boosting overall survival: In 2018, the International Journal of Radiation Oncology compiled nine years of research from the National Cancer Data Base on patients with malignant pleural mesothelioma.
 According to those findings, patients who were given adjuvant radiation treatments after surgery survived several months longer than those who had surgery alone.

 Preventing metastasis: Some oncologists believe it’s possible for microscopic cancer cells to spread to other sections of the body during surgery.
 This concept is known as “seeding.”
 Administering small amounts of radiation to surgical sites may help combat this problem and prevent new tumor growth.